 This course provides instruction in digital electronics.
 Topics include number systems and codes, a review of Boolean algebra, logic elements, digital circuits, programmable logic circuits, and memory and computing circuits.
 This course provides laboratory exercises to analyze, construct, test, and troubleshoot digital circuits.
-Pre-Requisite EET 103
+Prerequisite EET 103

-EET 116 Concepts of Electronic Circuits
+Concepts of Electronic Circuits

-This course covers the commonly utilized circuits found in all areas of electronics.
+5 hours: 3T.
+4L This course covers the commonly utilized circuits found in all areas of electronics.
 These include various rectifiers, filters, voltage regulating circuits, operational amplifier circuits, ICs, and oscillator circuits.
-Upon completion students will be able to construct and test various types of electronic circuits.
-Pre-Requisite ĖET 114
+Upon completion students

-EET 119 Circuit Fabrication I
+FFT 119 Circuit Fabrication I

 This course provides instruction in fabrication of functional circuits and is an introduction to device construction and fabrication.
 Utilizing discrete components, students will fabricate functional circuits.
-Topics include soldering, cable construction, coaxial cable connection and termination, component mounting, cases and chassis, printed circuit board design, layout, fabrication and repair, as well as soldering techniques, care of tools, wire splicing, wire wrapping, connector maintenance, and related shop safety.
+Topics include soldering, cable construction, coaxial cable connection and termination, component mounting, cases and chassis, printed circuit board design, layout, fabrication and repair, as well as soldering techniques, care of tools, wire splicing, wire wrapping. connector maintenance, and related shop safety.
 Upon completion of this course, students should be able to perform basic circuit and project construction.
-Pre-Requisite As determined by College CORE
+Prerequisite As determined by College CORE will be able to construct and test various types of electronic circuits.
+Prerequisite EET 114

-EET 122 Transmission Fundamentals
+EET Transmission Fundamentals

-This course is designed to give the student a working knowledge of telephone voice and date transmission over wires or carrier, including the fundamentals of signaling, supervision, and loop treatment.
+This course is designed to give the student a working knowledge of telephone voice and data transmission over wires or carrier, including the fundamentals of signaling, supervision, and loop treatment.

-172 EET Transmission Fundamentals Lab
+EET 172 Transmission Fundamentals Lab

 This is a concurrent lab for EET 122.
 Experiments are designed to teach testing and analysis of transmission signals.
-Pre-Requisite As required by program
+As required by program Prerequisite

-EET Power Systems 178
+178 EET Power Systems

 This covers the theory and practical application of telephone power equipment.
-Ferroresonate power supplies. batteries, and signaling equipment maintenance are included.
-Pre-Requisite As required by program
+Ferroresonate power supplies, batteries, and signaling equipment maintenance are included.
+Prerequisite As required by program

-EET 192 Installation Practices
+Installation Practices